ildus/midi_foot_ctrl/README.md

 The project contains source code for MIDI footswitch controller which is using MIDI over Bluetooth to transfer commands.
-It's almost ready (MIDI part is done), only GPIO part (reacting to buttons) is not implemented.
+It's almost ready (MIDI part is done), GPIO part (reacting to buttons) is partially implemented.

 The goal of this controller is to control all kind of applications that support MIDI over Bluetooth.
 It could Ableton Live, or in my case music